strrife/falcon/packages/falcon-client/README.md

 ### `falcon-client.build.config.js`

-This is an optional build time configuration file which is used to setting up entire build process.
+This is an optional build-time configuration file which is used to set up the entire build process.
 By default it supports the following features:

 - Latest JavaScript achieved via babel 7 compiler